simonmichael/hledger_site/src/ledger.md

 **How is hledger different from Ledger ?**

+Here are the highest-order differences, which lead to the others:

+- hledger is actively maintained (since 2008).
+- hledger has a strong focus on usability, real-world utility, reliability and complete documentation.
+- hledger tries to provide Ledger's (and others') best features at a higher level of quality (cleaner UX, more consistency, fewer bugs).
+- hledger is written in the Haskell programming language, which is well suited to long-term maintainability and correctness.

 Compared to Ledger, hledger builds quickly and has a complete and accurate manual, an easier report query syntax, multi-column balance reports, much better depth limiting, an interactive data entry